NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
 _Hyperscanning_ refers to collecting neuroimaging data from more than one person at the same time.
 Our lab has [developed a technique](https://doi.org/10.1016/j.mex.2023.102019) for doing this while people are engaged in conversation, using only a single EEG system.
-Notably, we have shown that we are able to time-lock EEG data to specific, individual words in a coversation.
+Notably, we have shown that we are able to time-lock EEG data to specific, individual words in a conversation.
 In contrast to conventional lab studies in which stimuli are presented by computers to ensure precise time-locking, our approach allows us very high precision in characterizing brain activity during natural human interactions.
 {%
   include button.html
   link="projects/hyperscanning"